 Older versions of Windows (Windows 98/ME) are not supported, because this utility is a Unicode application.

-- Currently, WebBrowserPassView cannot retrieve passwords from external hard-drive.
+- Currently, WebBrowserPassView cannot retrieve passwords from external hard-drive (Except of Firefox Web browser).
 Support for that might be added in future versions.

 - On Internet Explorer 7.0-9.0, the passwords are encrypted with the URL of the Web site, so WebBrowserPassView uses